 All told, a 501(c)(4) may pay for advertisements and other communications that expressly advocate for the election or defeat of a clearly identified candidate in a federal election so long as those communications are made independently of a campaign.
 A 501(c)(4) may also give unlimited sums to independent expenditure only PACs, otherwise known as Super PACs.

 Do 501(c)(4)s have to disclose donors to the Federal Election Commission?

 No, 501(c)(4)s do not have to disclose their donors to the FEC.
 This has given rise to the term "dark money," which is used to describe the dollars spent by Super PACs that come from 501(c)(4)s.
 Specifically, individuals or corporations donate to a 501(c)(4), which does not have to disclose the source of its contributions to the FEC.
 This 501(c)(4) then, in-turn, contributes those same funds to a Super PAC, and that Super PAC makes independent expenditures using the money.
 Because the Super PAC only needs to disclose the name of the 501(c)(4) when it discloses its contributors, the underlying funder of the independent expenditure is never disclosed to the FEC.
-I will not wade into the extensive public policy discussion surrounding “dark money,” but for the purpose of this article it is important to note that Georgia law has different disclosure rules that could be construed as eliminating "dark money" from Georgia politics.
+I will not wade into the extensive public policy discussion surrounding “dark money,” but for the purpose of this article it is important to note that Georgia law has different disclosure rules for corporations.
 The distinction will be addressed in section two below.

 Back to our example, how can Citizens for Cleaner Beaches, Inc. support Senator Jones’ bid for US Senate?